This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 any course of study up to tertiary level in any approved institution in Malaysia:

 Skim Simpanan Pendidikan Nasional (SSPN-i) is a savings scheme or instrument specially designed by the Perbadanan Tabung Pendidikan Tinggi Nasional (PTPTN) for higher education.
-Tax relief is given on amount deposited in SSPN by an individual for his children’s education is deductible up to a maximum of RM6,000 (with effect from the year of assessment 2012 to 2017).
+Tax relief is given on amount deposited in SSPN by an individual for his children’s education is deductible up to a maximum of RM8,000.
 The allowable deduction is limited to the net amount deposited in that basis year only.

 Private Retirement Scheme (PRS) is a voluntary long-term investment scheme designed to help individuals accumulate savings for retirement.